nagilum/float/README.md

   GetUser);

-// This is the function executed for api/v1/user public static CreateUser(FloatRouteContext context) {
+// This is the function executed for api/v1/user public static FloatRouteResponse CreateUser(FloatRouteContext context) {
   // Do you magic inside here.
 You can either return a class,
   // which will automatically be serialized to JSON, or you can
   // return a FloatRouteResponse class where you can specify